 The minimum credit score will be raised.
 It has not yet been decided what the new minimum score will be.

 The FHA has asked Congress to give it more power to close down abusive lenders.
-It is also working on mandating that banks they do business with have up to $2.5 billion in capital, instead of the current $250,000 to repay the agency if a bank is found to be involved in fraudulent dealings.
+It is also working on mandating that banks they do business with have up to $2.5 billion in capital.
+There is a $250,000 fine to pay the agency if a bank is involved in fraudulent dealings.

-On the one hand, it is going to cost more for a l0t of people who don’t have extra cash, to get an FHA loan.
-Which is too bad since the home buyer credit has been extended and this could be a great market for buyers.
-On the other hand, FHA has to make sure buyers are sound, and they need to get rid of the ‘abusive lenders’ who are conning people into mortgages they can’t afford.
+On the one hand it is going to cost more to get an FHA loan.
+On the other hand, FHA has to make sure buyers are sound.
+They need to get rid of ‘abusive lenders’ who are conning people into mortgages they can’t afford.
 If they don’t, the taxpayer will be on the hook for even more!